nep-pack/NonlinearEigenproblems.jl/docs/src/index.md

 julia> tauv=[0;0.2;0.2;1.5];
 julia> dep=DEP([A0, A1,   A2, A3],tauv);
 ```
+The constructor  [`DEP`](types.md#DEP-1) is an abbreviation for a delay eigenvalue problem, which
+a  NEP with exponential terms stemming from the stability
+analysis of a delay-differential equation.
+See [`types`](types.md) for other NEP-types.
-and solving it with for instance the infinite Arnoldi method
+You can now solve this NEP, for instance, with the infinite Arnoldi method
 ```julia-repl
 julia> λ,V=iar_chebyshev(dep,maxit=100); # This takes some time the first time is run due to JIT-compiler
 ```